jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_6/README.md

 big-sam subscribed to mom

 EVENT/STATUS: mom: brush_teeth
---------mom observation(baby-sally:brushing teeth)
+--------baby-sally observation(mom:brushing teeth)
 -------- baby-sally has no action for:(brushing teeth)
---------mom observation(little-john:brushing teeth)
+--------little-john observation(mom:brushing teeth)
 -------- little-john has no action for:(brushing teeth)
---------mom observation(big-sam:brushing teeth)
+--------big-sam observation(mom:brushing teeth)
 -------- big-sam has no action for:(brushing teeth)

 EVENT/STATUS: mom: going to work
---------mom observation(baby-sally:going to work)
+--------baby-sally observation(mom:going to work)
 ACTION: baby-sally: unsubscribing from mom

 baby-sally unsubscribed to mom
---------mom observation(big-sam:going to work)
+--------big-sam observation(mom:going to work)
 ACTION: big-sam: unsubscribing from mom

 big-sam unsubscribed to mom